AYPatrL04/MIT-6.824-2021/Note.md

 To prevent the above situations, VM-FT made an **Output Rule**.
 Before primary sending response to client, it will send message to backup through logging channel.
 When backup received the message and did the same operations, it will send `ack` message to primary (similar to TCP).
 Only after primary received the `ack` and ensured that backup can have the same state will it send response to client.

-The output rule can be seen in any kind of replication systems (e.g. raft or zookeper).
+The output rule can be seen in any kind of replication systems (e.g. raft or zookeeper).

 **As it is a network request from client, though it is a deterministic instruction, it is needed to inform backup and wait for the `ack` message before respond to client.**